TERM 1 2018

 Welcome to Term 1 2018!
 What an exciting term we’ve got ahead of us!

-The teachers in Grade 4 are Leah Morgan, Karly Kallinikos and Jeremy Cadusch.
+The teachers in Grade 4 are Alison Bettanin, Karly Kallinikos, Rachel Lehrner, Sarah Psomotragos and Anna McDonald.

-Writing sessions will focus on informational, narrative, procedural and persuasive text types, as well as revisiting different forms of poetry.
-Conferencing and needs-based groups occur most sessions, thus enabling teachers to identify students’ strengths and weaknesses, ensuring that each child is catered for on an individual basis.
+Conferencing and needs-based groups occur most sessions, enabling teachers to identify students’ strengths and weaknesses and ensuring that each child is catered for on an individual basis.
 As the term progresses, students will be placed on an individual writing goal to focus their efforts during writing sessions.

 Students will consolidate their mathematical knowledge by relating what they learn to real life problems and to other areas of the curriculum.
 They are encouraged to use a variety of strategies to solve mathematical problems.

-The Grade 4 teachers will work alongside each child to encourage them to develop skills and concepts through explicit teaching in both whole class and small focus groups.
+The Grade 4 teachers will work with students to develop skills and concepts through explicit teaching in both whole class and small focus groups.
 Mental calculation and the teaching of efficient strategies is a priority.
-Students are encouraged to develop skills in estimation, with the use of concrete materials used to support their mathematical explorations.
+Students are encouraged to develop skills in estimation and use materials to explore and develop deep understanding of maths concepts.

 Students’ understanding of Mathematics is assessed using standardised tools and rich assessment tasks.

 This term’s Science unit is a Physical Science unit called ‘Smooth Moves’.
 Students will formulate and investigate questions such as: Why do balls roll?
 Why do apples fall from trees?
 Why do some things slide across ice but not on carpet?
 What makes our bikes stop when we brake?
 They will discover that we use all types of forces including friction, gravity and pushes and pulls when we move and exercise.
 They will work in small collaborative groups throughout this unit, encouraging them to share their knowledge and expertise with each other.